zaeem1510/Bug-Prediction-Model/README.md

 1) NumPy: NumPy is the fundamental package for scientific computing in Python.
 It is a Python library that provides a multidimensional array object, various derived objects (such as masked arrays and matrices), and an assortment of routines for fast operations on arrays, including mathematical, logical, shape manipulation, sorting, selecting, I/O, discrete Fourier transforms, basic linear algebra, basic statistical operations, random simulation and much more.
 2) pandas: pandas is a Python package providing fast, flexible, and expressive data structures designed to make working with “relational” or “labeled” data both easy and intuitive.
 It aims to be the fundamental high-level building block for doing practical, real-world data analysis in Python.
 3) genism: Gensim is a Python library for topic modelling, document indexing and similarity retrieval with large corpora.
 Target audience is the natural language processing (NLP) and information retrieval (IR) community.
+4) sklearn: Scikit-learn is an open source machine learning library that supports supervised and unsupervised learning.
+It also provides various tools for model fitting, data preprocessing, model selection, model evaluation, and many other utilities

 **Note:** genism library needs to be manually installed on the machine to execute the functionality of NLP through it.
 If the notebook is run on an online console, the installation will happen autoatically through a dedicated section meant to download genism as a plugin/api.